Adnan-Najjar/GoPray/README.md

 ## TODO

-- [x] Add an indicator that shows time until next prayer
-- [x] Implement logging for debugging
 - [ ] Add unit tests and improve error handling
-- [ ] Add more sound options and volume control
 - [ ] Add localization for notifications in different languages
 - [ ] Add GUI for configuration instead of editing JSON